OctopusDeploy/blog/blog/2018-07/octopus-workers.md

 ## Comming soon

-Workers is about the be released in Octopus 2018.7.0, so keep an eye on our releases for that.
+Workers is about to be released in Octopus 2018.7.0, so keep an eye on our releases for that.

 On the blog, I'll be posting a couple more installments about Workers.
 Next up, I'll be looking at using Workers to reduce load on the Octopus Server.
 After that, I'll take a look at how we can use Workers for some nice patterns for cloud deployments.